'Cops used my husband as honey trap to extort money from gay men'

-Supriya, wife of Marathi actor Ajinkya Shinde, has complained to the GRP commissioner that 8 of his men had been using her husband to lure gay men and extract money from them; when things went south, they made him the scapegoat and got him arrested
+Supriya, wife of Marathi actor Ajinkya Shinde, claimed GRP men had been using her husband to lure gay men and extract money from them.
+When things went south, they made him scapegoat, and arrested him

 The arrest of a Marathi actor by the Panvel police last month has blown the lid off a shameful racket involving at least eight Government Railway Police officials, who allegedly used to lure gay men using the 23-year-old actor as a honeytrap and then harassed and extorted money from them by threatening to tell their families about their sexual orientation.

 Supriya with husband Ajinkya Shinde

 What’s worse, when one of their victims refused to play ball and complained to the police after catching the actor and a GRP constable in the act, the officials allegedly made Ajinkya the scapegoat and arrested him in the case, while the constable was allowed to go scot-free with the police claiming that he was merely “trying to help”.

 Ajinkya Shinde used to pose as a homosexual and lure men at urinals in Panvel, Kharghar and Belapur stations.
 Illustrations/Amit Bandre

 With Ajinkya’s wife, Supriya (23), making these allegations to the GRP commissioner, however, an inquiry has been initiated into the officials’ involvement.
 “My husband is not gay, he was lured into doing this for the GRP with the promise of money and a police job.

 He would then take his target to an isolated spot, where the GRP officials would show up

 They also told him that he could use the railways freely and he would never be caught because he would be associated with them,” Supriya told mid-day.